timtomch/2014-07-15-toronto/novice/sql/01-select.md

 <div>
 <p>The semi-colon at the end of the query tells the database manager that the query is complete and ready to run.
-We have written our commands in UPPER CASE, but the column and the table name in Title Case, but we don't have to: as the example below shows, SQL is <a href="../../gloss.html#case-insensitive">case insensitive</a>.</p>
+We have written our commands in UPPER CASE, and the column and the table name in Title Case, but we don't have to: as the example below shows, SQL is <a href="../../gloss.html#case-insensitive">case insensitive</a>.</p>
 </div>